defgsus/clipig/docs/templates/walkthrough.md

 The noise makes CLIPig kind of *think twice* about the way a pixel is adjusted.
-The blur as a training loss tends to blur out the areas where CLIP is not interested in, while the points of interest are constantly updated and are not blurred as much.
+The blur as a training loss tends to blur out the areas where CLIP is not much interested in, while the points of interest are constantly updated and are not blurred as much.
 Unfortunately both methods also help to create new artifacts.
 And this is where those